 #4 Lack of experience in any form of teaching.

 This is quite an obvious thing that would inhibit you to find a ‘teaching job’.
 Are you likely to find any job easily with no experience in the field?
 No, not really.
 So, it does help to have some teaching experience under your belt.
 If you have no formal experience then try to think about other avenues that exercise teaching skills such as tutoring, coaching, mentoring, training.
-Things such as volunteering can also be good to show.
-There are companies who do hire with no experience, it is just a smaller pool of options to choose from.
+It is possible to be hired with no teaching experience but then you have to show you know what you are doing.
+Doing an actual online English teaching course like my Jump Start mentoring program is designed to make you a good English teacher, regardless of your experience or not :)

 #5 Having no ESL certification or lack of documents to prove.(TEFL/Diploma/Bachelors certification)